Deformations of homotopy theories via algebraic theories: Introduction

 \subsubsection{Algebraic theories}

 (\cref{sec:malc}).

 The basis of our work is a variant of the classic notion of a \textit{Lawvere theory}, which is a categorical approach to universal algebra pioneered by Lawvere in this thesis \cite{lawvere1963functorial}.
 Some familiarity with this story is useful for understanding the rest of the paper, so we give a very brief review here.
 Classically, a Lawvere theory may be defined as a category $\calC$ with object set $\bbN$ wherein $n$ is the $n$-fold coproduct of $1$ for all $n\in\bbN$.
+To be precise, the classical case would require $\calC$ to be a $1$-category, but we shall not require this.
 The category of \textit{models} of $\calC$ is then the category of presheaves $X$ on $\calC$ such that the canonical map $X(n)\rightarrow X(1)^{\times n}$ is an isomorphism for all $n\in\bbN$.

-By only asking that $\calC$ has finite coproducts, and not that a specified object generated $\calC$ under coproducts, one is led to the notion of a \textit{(multisorted) algebraic theory}.
+By only asking that $\calC$ has finite coproducts, and not that a specified object generates $\calC$ under coproducts, one is led to the notion of a \textit{(multisorted) algebraic theory}.
 Note that no particular sorts are specified in this definition; this approach emphasizes the aspects of algebraic theories which are invariant under Morita equivalence, i.e.\ emphasizes their categories of models as the primary objects of interest.
 Here, the category $\Model_\calC$ of models of $\calC$ is the category of presheaves $X$ on $\calC$ such that $X(\coprod_{i\in F}C_i)\simeq\prod_{i\in F}X(C_i)$ for any finite collection $\{C_i:i\in F\}$ of objects in $\calC$.

-By restricting $\calC$ to be a \textit{discrete} algebraic theory, that is, a $1$-category, and considering only the full subcategory $\Model_\calC^\heart\subset\Model_\calC$ of discrete models, that is, of set-valued models, one recovers from this a large number of naturally occuring algebraic categories.
+By restricting $\calC$ to be a \textit{discrete} algebraic theory, that is, a $1$-category, and considering the full category $\Model_\calC^\heart$ of discrete, or set-valued, models, one recovers from this a large number of naturally occuring algebraic categories.
 Taking $\calC$ to still be a discrete algebraic theory, the category $\Model_\calC$ of $\infty$-groupoid-valued models is a familiar homotopy theory: it is the underlying $\infty$-category of the category of simplicial set-valued models of $\calC$ equipped with model structure constructed by Quillen \cite[Section II.4]{quillen1967homotopical}, as can be seen starting with work of Badzioch \cite{badzioch2002algebraic}, generalized by Bergner \cite{bergner2006rigidification}, and put into the $\infty$-categorical context by Lurie \cite[Section 5.5.9]{lurie2017highertopos}.